Georgia Adventure

 Why we love it

-Journey to the Svaneti region, a remote and alluring land of snow-capped mountains, discover the iconic tower houses dotted amongst mountain valleys and learn of one of the highest settlement in Europe - Ushguli people and its fascinating culture and traditions., Get active on hikes in the shadow of magnificent snowy peaks of the Greater Caucasus to medieval villages and one of the biggest glaciers in Georgia, Shkhara glacier., Take guided walking tour of Tbilisi a fascinating eclectic mix of architecture, and culture; hear stories of kings and queens and intrigue and mystery from your local guide., Mingle with the locals in markets, learn the secret of Georgian Cheese and indulge in the national cheese bread of khachapuri., Relax in the seaside Batumi with plenty cafes and restaurants to explore and admire the amazing modern monument Ali and Nino at the beach that set a tender and romantic tone to the city.
+Journey to the Svaneti region – a remote and alluring land of snow-capped mountains.
+Discover the region’s tower houses dotted in the mountain valleys and visit one of Georgia's UNESCO World Heritage Sites, Ushguli., Visit Georgia’s former capital, Mtskheta, and listen to the survival and revival stories at Ikorta – an organisation supporting women and youth in the Tserovani Refugee Settlement, Take a guided walking tour of Tbilisi and hear stories of kings, queens, intrigue and mystery from your local leader., Mingle with the locals in markets, learn the secret of Georgian Cheese and indulge in the national cheese bread of khachapuri., Relax in the seaside town of Batumi during your free time.
+Maybe cool off in the musical fountains in the square or take a cable car for panoramic views over the city.

 Is this trip right for me?